 Sinking Poop: If your poop sinks, you ate something that’s too heavy or off harmony with your natural balance.
 It could also be a sign of toxins, but that’s not always true either.
 You can correct sinking poop mostly by changing your diet and eating foods that balance your dosha(s).
 For example, a pitta person might eat salads and their poop will float.
 A vata person might eat salads and their poop will sink.
 It’s per your individual balance.

 Constipation: Constipation is a vata problem because of the dry and light qualities.
 The colon is the seat of vata and a good clue that someone has increased vata is that they can’t poop.
 It’s mostly due to dryness where the little stoolies get all hard and can’t move.
 A person may not be eating enough oils/fats (lubrication) and/or not drinking enough water.
-Constipation has a major effect on concentration, moods, and can cause headaches.
-Literally the crap stays inside and it toxifies the enitre system.
+Constipation has a major effect on concentration, and moods, and can cause headaches.
+Literally, the crap stays inside and it toxifies the enitre system.
 Unreleased emotions can also cause constipation.
 So for the sake of pooping, learn to let it go.

 Diarrhea: According to Ayurveda, if someone has diarrhea, let them have it!
-The body is trying to rid something, so let it work itself out.
+The body is trying to rid of something, so let it work itself out.
 The problem occurs when it just turns to water and then it needs to be stopped.
-For the most part though, the body is angry about what’s inside and it needs to get rid of it.
+For the most part, though, the body is angry about what’s inside and it needs to get rid of it.
 As long as it’s not frequent, just let it happen.
 If it’s frequent, a nutritional (and maybe emotional) check is in order.

 Loose Poop In Pieces: Pitta types usually experience poop in pieces.
 And they tend to poop more than once a day.
-Their fire and water elements cause the poop to lose it’s form a little and can be too watery.
+Their fire and water elements cause the poop to lose its form a little and can be too watery.
 Healthy amounts of fiber would help dry it out a little so it sticks together in a nice poo form.
 Sometimes pittas feel like the poop wasn’t complete – like they still have to go.
 That could be because the pieces are breaking off and not coming out all the way.

 Big, Lots o’ Poop: Kaphas will have a very healthy poop (probably why they are always so happy) and there will be a lot of it.
 Kaphas have to be mindful that there is no excess oil or mucus in their stools.
 If there is, it means that there is too much heaviness in the body and is a sign of ama.
 Kaphas need to keep up with their fiber and veggies to get their poop to float.